The History of Shangri-La Golf Club, Resort & Marina

 That new course, The Champions Nine, opened for play November 11, 2011, simultaneous with reconstruction of the north nine holes on the old Blue Course.
 Those nine new holes, the Legends Nine, opened for play in May, 2012, at which time the remaining nine holes were closed for complete redesign and renovation.
 With the completion of reconstruction on those nine holes and the subsequent opening of the Heritage Nine in May, 2013, Shangri-La’s golf course included 27 all-new Championship holes.

-In May, 2011, Eddy Gibbs purchased Shangri-La Marina, restoring an important piece of the original Shangri-La Resort puzzle.
+In May, 2011, Eddy Gibbs purchased Shangri La Marina, restoring an important piece of the original Shangri La Resort puzzle.
 Experienced professional boat sales personnel were added and full boat and yacht sales operations and a service department were quickly added to complement the ship store, fuel dock and pump-out facilities.
 Improvements and expansion continued, including additional rental slips now totaling 220.
-On-site outdoor dining, boat and personal watercraft rental, parasailing and yacht charters are all a part of the total on-the-water recreational offerings at Shangri-La Marina.
-The Shangri-La Boat Sales operation now offers Chris Craft Boats and, through a partnership with Nichols Marine, Chaparral Boats and Bennington pontoon/tritoon boats.
+On-site outdoor dining, boat and personal watercraft rental, parasailing and yacht charters are all a part of the total on-the-water recreational offerings at Shangri La Marina.
+Nichols Marine at Shangri-La now offers sales of a variety of pre-owned vessels in addition to seven lines of new boats: Chaparral, Chris-Craft, Robalo, Bennington, MasterCraft, Ranger and Triton.

 The “Shangri-La” name was restored to the property immediately after Gibbs’ purchase.
 The airport, renamed Grand Lake Regional Airport, is now privately owned and fully operational.
 Shangri-La Estates and Shangri-La Chateaus continue as highly sought after properties, each unit under individual ownership.
 Similarly, condominiums at Vista Towers and Country Estates are individually owned, the buildings operated by owners’ associations.